Falling for Crochet – My Autumn-Inspired Makes

 For my wall hangings, I had opted for a relatively inconspicuous joining method in the colour of the squares.
 In comparison, I now use Pistachio, so it’s more of a contrasting colour.
 And I opted for the Zig Zag Slip Stitch Join.

-I really like how it turns out!
+I really like how this turns out!

-After joining, I will probably have to make a few more rounds around the whole panel to achieve the desired size.
+After joining, I will probably have to work a few more rounds around the whole panel to achieve the desired size.

 However, I’m still not sure what the back should look like.
 Single coloured or colourful?
 I think I’m leaning towards single-coloured, but that could still change …